Business Mapping Review

 A day that

-pays for itself
+pays for itself in clarity.

 The output has value whether we work together beyond that point or not.